 If possible, keep the dimensions of the images the same size throughout your site.
 Doing so will help to keep your site looking clean and professional.

-Learning how to use Photoshop will help you to create professional looking images for your site and might be something you will want to look into.
+Learning how to use Photoshop will help you create professional-looking images for your site and might be something you will want to look into.

 Photoshop 101 Classes at CreativeLive (affiliate link)

 The background of your gallery page should complement your artwork.